Prompt Guard Quickstart

 properties.
 The role

-key can be assigned the values "user", "assistant", or "system", and the content
+key can be set to "user", "assistant", or "system", and the content

 key contains the prompt to be checked for prompt injection.